Businesses succeed, fail on strategy –Abiagom, Ecab Products boss

 Reginald Anuforo

 Emma Abiagom is the Chief Executive Officer of Ecab Products Limited.
-He worked with Radio Nigeria Ibadan for five years before proceeding for further studies at the University of Ibadan and University of Lagos where he obtained first and second degrees in Political Science and Philosophy and Public Administration for his masters degree.
-He worked with Obike Industries Nigeria Limited, a reputable chemical and cosmetics fragrance marketing company as Area Manager, Lagos office before opening his own business.
+He worked with Radio Nigeria Ibadan for five years before proceeding for further studies at the University of Ibadan and University of Lagos where he obtained first and second degrees in Political Science and Philosophy and Public Administration.
+He also worked with Obike Industries Nigeria Limited, a reputable chemical and cosmetics fragrance marketing company as Area Manager, Lagos office before opening his own business a few years after.

 Motivation for manufacturing

-Manufacturing has always been my dream right from youth and my interest and motivation was intensified when, as a young man, I saw a small bakery located near our house at Ibadan.
+Manufacturing has always been my dream right from youth and my interest and motivation got intensified when, as a young man, I saw a small bakery located near our house at Ibadan.
 I was excited about how busy the bakery was and various activities going on in that small industry.
-Very early in the morning and late evening, buyers besieged the bakery.
+Very early in the morning and late evening, buyers besieged the bakery to purchase finished products.
 The level of patronage it enjoyed then was encouraging and that further stimulated my interest to become an industrialist.
 It was a small industry when it commenced operation but with passage of time, it became a reputable and gigantic bakery within the area.

-When I was in the university, my mind was preoccupied with manufacturing business, no matter how small it may be.
-Today, I thank God I was able to achieve that.
+When I was in the university, my mind was preoccupied with manufacturing business, no matter how small it would be.
+Today, I thank God I was able to achieve that dream.
 We are into a small manufacturing business.
-People will identify or know you with what you are producing and you can always take your production to any level you want if you work hard.
+People will identify or know you with what you are producing and you can always take your production to any level you want if you work hard at it.

 How lucrative is this business?